13pixlar/gravity-forms-sticky-form/readme.txt

 The stycky form is persistent so that when the user returns, all previous data is pre populated with his/hers previous submission.

-Gravity Form persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.
+Gravity Forms persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.

 This plugin is based on <h href="https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/">Gravity Forms Data Persistence Add-On Reloaded</a>.